113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 :   Filter by location

 --type *INSTANCE_TYPE*
-:   Type of instances. `service_instance` type is used if not specified, use all to list all types of instances.
+:   Type of instances.
+The `service_instance` type is used if not specified.
+Use all to list all types of instances.

 -g *RESOURCE_GROUP*
 :   Resource group name